huggingface/transformers/docs/source/task_summary.rst

     >>> result = question_answerer(question="What is extractive question answering?", context=context)
     >>> print(f"Answer: '{result['answer']}', score: {round(result['score'], 4)}, start: {result['start']}, end: {result['end']}")
-    Answer: 'the task of extracting an answer from a text given a question.', score: 0.6226, start: 34, end: 96
+    Answer: 'the task of extracting an answer from a text given a question', score: 0.6177, start: 34, end: 95

     >>> result = question_answerer(question="What is a good example of a question answering dataset?", context=context)
     >>> print(f"Answer: '{result['answer']}', score: {round(result['score'], 4)}, start: {result['start']}, end: {result['end']}")
-    Answer: 'SQuAD dataset,', score: 0.5053, start: 147, end: 161
+    Answer: 'SQuAD dataset', score: 0.5152, start: 147, end: 160

 Here is an example of question answering using a model and a tokenizer.
 The process is the following: